isomerpages/csc-knowledge/_ethos-issue-25/Driving Sustainability in the Public Sector.md

 <p>Of course, culture building goes beyond capability building.
 It is also about creating a movement and getting people excited.
 To date, 286 officers have joined the Sustainability Ambassadors Network (SAN).
 The SAN was created to raise awareness on sustainability topics, bringing together like-minded individuals who are passionate about sustainability to promote collaboration.</p>

+<p>Through SAN, we hope to encourage more officers to take action for sustainability.
+For instance, in 2021, we organised a public sector-wide Bring-Your-Own campaign.
+We wanted to encourage public officers to take small steps to reduce the usage of single-use disposables in their daily habits.</p>

+<p>To provide officers with easy access to GreenGov.
+SG resources , t h e Public Sector Sustainability Office in MSE has also set up a Resource Portal.2 This one-stop repository consolidates all information and resources related to GreenGov.SG. </p>

 <div class="involve">
 <h5>Involving Public Officers in Sustainability Efforts</h5>
 <p>A total of 1,161 officers participated in the Public Sector Bring-Your-Own (P.S.
 BYO!) campaign in 2021.
 The campaign saw officers exploring ways to reduce